CBP Seizure of Imported Vehicles for Forfeiture

 Vehicles imported into the United States are subject to forfeiture to the United States, based in part on the following:

-Additionally, statutorily-authorized seizures can arise from a violation of regulations promulgated by NHTSA that govern the declarations that a vehicle importer must make regarding safety, bumper, and theft prevention standards.
-In fact, 49 C.F.R. § 591.5 lists the declarations required for importation.
+Additionally, statutorily authorized seizures can arise after a violation of NHTSA regulations governing the declarations that a vehicle importer must make regarding safety, bumper, and theft prevention standards.

 Importing Vehicles More than 25 Years Old